OctaDist/OctaDist.github.io/index.md

 To get notified when a new version of OctaDist is released, please register at [Registration for OctaDist Notification](https://cutt.ly/regis-octadist).

 [octadist-github]: https://github.com/OctaDist/OctaDist

-## Feature request

-We are always happy to hear from the users about what they want us to implement into OctaDist.
-Please submit your request at [Feature Request for OctaDist](https://docs.google.com/forms/d/e/1FAIpQLSeePKhkFRwfrm49VKNJcOWKZ7sT5m2v_FGF_hS0_92WUxZbdA/viewform?usp=sf_link).

 ## Bug report